-While the history of the former Jefferson Square neighborhood continues to be erased and replaced with the new buildings that make up the Builder’s District, the Happy Bar still stands.
+Like Pettit’s Park a few blocks north, Happy Bar is a longtime survivor in the former Jefferson Square whose history continues to be erased and replaced with the new buildings and businesses that make up the Builders District.

 1923 Durham Museum photo looking south from 16th and Cuming.
 The building that Happy Bar now calls home is few blocks down the road to the left.

-More than 100 years before the Kiewit Corporation started construction on its new headquarters at 16th and Mike Fahey Streets, Max Tatle built the three-story brick and terrcotta building that would become the Rex Hotel – and home to the Happy.
+More than 100 years before the Kiewit Corporation started construction on its new headquarters at 16th and Mike Fahey Streets, Meyer Tatle built the three-story brick and terra-cotta building that would become the Rex Hotel and home to the Happy Bar.

 1960’s photo of the Happy Bar at 16th and Cass St before it moved to its current location.